sadegh15khedry/Movie-Recommendation-System-Using-Collaborative-Filtering/README.md

 3. Download the movieLens datasets (`movies.csv`, `tags.csv`, `ratings.csv`) and update the path to them in the code.

-4. Run the `recommendation_system.ipynb` notebook to generate movie recommendations:
+4. Run the `recommendation_system.ipynb` notebook to generate movie recommendations.

 ## Code Description